 SAINT NICHOLAS ORTHODOX CHURCH

-Sunday, June 12th, 2022
+Sunday, June 4th, 2023

-The Great Feast of Holy Pentecost
+The Great Feast of Pentecost

 Today's Hymns and Readings

-The Eisodikon (Entrance Hymn) of the Feast: Be Thou exalted, O Lord, in Thy strength; we shall praise and sing of Thy mighty acts.
-Save us, O Good Comforter, who sing to Thee.
-Alleluia.

 Apolytikion of Pentecost Tone 8: Blessed art Thou, O Christ our God, Who hast revealed the fishermen as most wise, having sent upon them the Holy Spirit, and through them Thou hast fished the universe, O Lover of mankind, glory to Thee.

 Kontakion of Pentecost Tone 8: When the High One descended, confusing tongues, He divided the nations.
 And when He distributed the fiery tongues He called all to one unity.
 Wherefore, in unison we glorify the most Holy Spirit.

 The Anti-Trisagion Hymn: